nima-karkhaneh/portfolio/todo-list-application/README.md

 This workflow ensures a stable `main` branch, clean commit history, and showcases industry-standard Git practices and teamwork—key skills for professional development environments.

+## Planned Improvements
+ - **State Management:** Refactor the app to use `Context API` or `Redux` for more scalable and maintainable state management.
+ - **Refresh Tokens:** Implement refresh tokens with Axios interceptors to remove the need for a proxy server while keeping authentication secure.
+ - **Unit/Integration Tests:** Implement tests for backend routes and frontend components to demonstrate test-driven development.
+ - **Dockerisation / CI-CD:** Containerise the app and set up CI/CD pipelines for automated deployment and smoother dev-to-production flow.

+## Final Note
+This project demonstrates my ability to go beyond tutorials and tackle complex, real-world problems — from authentication security and cross-browser compatibility to deployment stability and database reliability.
+It reflects not only technical skills, but also persistence and initiative in solving challenges that mirror professional development environments.

 ## Credit
 While this project was independently developed, a few online resources were referenced for learning purposes: